 Having the opportunity to learn from brilliant professors I was able to put myself in the shoes of a university student and also having the chance to stay in one of the halls designed for students, I got first-hand experience of living at the University of Warwick.

 Reading law is an anthropological adventure.
-We excavate the histories, cultures, and aspirations of past and present societies, seeking to discover what role law played in shaping the way things are.
+We excavate past and present societies' histories, cultures, and aspirations, seeking to discover what role law plays in shaping the way things are.
 But our adventure does not end there.
-Next we explore the role law can play in making the world as we want it to be.
-Some of the questions are abstract: what is right and what is wrong and who decides?
-While others are more concrete: do people have a right to university education and, if so, who should pay for it?
+Next, we place the law within the context of society to explore the role law can play in making the world as we want it to be, the ideologies and mindsets behind how people envision laws, and whether these shape the legal realities in society.
+Some of the questions are abstract: what is right and what is wrong, and who decides?
+While others are more concrete: do people have a right to university education, and if so, who should pay for it?

 Each question will elicit a variety of answers.
 And that is the point.
 Reading law is not only about studying texts that have already been written but also about developing the skills needed to craft future laws and, perhaps more importantly, future societies.

-In this taster, you will learn a little about how laws are made, who makes them, and why they look the way they do.
+In this taster, you will learn a little about the different theoretical perspectives of law.
 We will also discuss how laws shape what we think is right and wrong and how these categories change over time and space.
-Finally, we will examine the role modern developments are reshaping Britain's legal regime.
+Finally, we will examine modern developments' role in reshaping Britain's legal regime.

 Education is life's great equaliser.
 As a vehicle education provides us with an opportunity to understand how learning transpires through varying constructs.
 Understanding how knowledge is produced and how it encompasses pedagogical learning are integral as we traverse through our lifelong learning journey.
 Through instruments such as inclusion, diversity, intersectionality, social justice and education policy the BA Education Studies programme aims to provide ideas associated with the conception that education is for everyone.